tseringlamanyc/usv-2022/README.md

 ## Challenges encountered
 - Manipulating date object in order to make it more user friendly
+- The following code snippet below was used to render a more human readable date to the user

 ```js
 const change12To24 = (str) => {